asiye/EventManagement/README.md

 - **ApplicationDbContext.cs**: Entity Framework Core DbContext.
 - **Repositories/**: Data access layer.
 - **Services/**: Business logic layer.
+- **BlockchainHub.cs**: SignalR hub for blockchain-related real-time updates.

+## Blockchain Explorer Integration

+- **BlockchainHub.cs**: A SignalR hub designed to handle real-time communication for blockchain-related events, such as new blocks and transactions.
+This hub pushes updates to all connected clients whenever a new block or transaction is detected.

+### How to Use BlockchainHub

+1. **Configure SignalR**: Ensure SignalR is properly set up in your application.
+2. **Trigger Events**: Use the `BlockchainHub` service to notify clients of new blockchain events.
+3. **Client-Side Handling**: Connect to the `BlockchainHub` from your client applications and handle incoming events.

 ## .NET Core Setup